Voiturettes Automobiles A.S.

+The AS Type A2 car in 1924.

 Voiturettes Automobiles A.S. was a sports automobile manufacturer company based in Courbevoie, and later in La Garenne-Colombes, in France.
 It was established in 1919 by Lucien Jeannin, and existed until 1928.

 History

 The company was established in 1919 by Lucien Jeannin, in Courbevoie, France.
 It began the automobil production in 1924, with its AS Type A2 and AS Type A2S sports cars.
 In 1926, moved its headquarters to La Garenne-Colombes.
 It ceased to exist in 1928.